Get Heat Pump Quotes

 Key features:

-Best known for their award-winning vehicles, Mitsubishi also manufactures some fairly eco-friendly air source heat pumps — and their Ecodan range is their most popular one in the UK.
+Best known for award-winning vehicles, Mitsubishi also manufactures eco-friendly air source heat pumps — and their Ecodan range is their most popular one in the UK.

-It includes a variety of R32 refrigerant models, and many of them are designed to be ultra-quiet.
-Plus, there’s an entire selection of special “coastal protection” pumps that are resistant to degradation as a result of salty water.
-The Ecodan R744 is a notable standout here; a small outdoor unit that uses one of the most eco-friendly (GWP 1) refrigerants — R744.
+This series includes a variety of R32 refrigerant models, and many are designed to be ultra-quiet.
+You’ll find an entire selection of specialized coastal-protection pumps that are resistant to degradation from salty air and water.
+The Ecodan R744 is a notable standout here.
+It’s a small outdoor unit that uses one of the most eco-friendly (GWP 1) refrigerants, the R744.

 LG THERMA V